This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Motorhome Internet & Wifi

-Connectivity is important if you want to stay in touch with loved ones, post on social media and keep up with what’s happening in the world.
+Connectivity is important if you want to stay in touch with loved ones, post on social media and keep up with what’s happening worldwide.
+If you’re in Europe for a few weeks, we’d suggest using your contract allowance under the EU ‘roam like at home’ scheme – even if there is a small daily fee, it will be cheaper than buying lots of new equipment.

 Motorhome TV

 We all like a bit of TV, and being in Europe doesn’t change that.
-There are lots of ways of getting TV in a motorhome, and when you’re abroad there are a few things to be aware of if you want to watch UK television.
+There are plenty of options for getting TV in a motorhome, and when you’re abroad, there are a few things to be aware of if you want to watch UK television (and yes, you probably will need a VPN!)

 Bikes